sarnau/Inside-The-Loxone-Miniserver/LoxoneSDCardFormat.md

 | 0x010  | Size of the compressed firmware in bytes.
 Used for decompressing the data. |
 | 0x014  | Size of the uncompressed firmware in bytes.
 Used after decompression to validate the success of the decompression. |

-During boot the Miniserver tests for the magic value and loads the newest version of the firmware.
-In case of an error, it tries the next firmware and so on.
+The first firmware at `0x0000` only acts as an emergency version, it never seems to be updated and always stays as-is.
+Either firmware at `0x4000` or `0x8000` are loaded, depending on which one has a newer version.
+If loading fails, it falls back to the older one and – if that one fails as well – back to the emergency version.
 This avoids a dead server, if a firmware update or a single sector in the firmware area of the SD card failed.

 ### Compression of the firmware